Skill Level Appropriate for all

-Microsoft has just released Office for iPad.
+- [Voiceover] Microsoft has just released Office for iPad.
 The first time you can get an official Office suite of software from Microsoft just for your iPad.
 Office for iPad contains fully functional versions of Word, Excel, and PowerPoint.
-Now while anyone can download the apps and read documents, or present PowerPoint presentations for free, if you want to create or edit Office documents with these apps, you first have to be an Office 365 subscriber.
+Now while anyone can download the apps, and read documents, or present PowerPoint presentations for free, if you want to create or edit Office documents with these apps, you first have to be an Office 365 subscriber.
 Now there's some benefits to that anyway.
-For example, it gives you both desktop and web access to the most current versions of the Office suite, and you can get them for up to five PCs or Macs.
+For example, it gives you both desktop and web access to the most current versions of the Office suite, and you can get that for up to five PC's or Macs.

-I'm going to tap to get into Word here.
-Before I dive into some of the features of each app individually, here's a general overview of how they'll work, because they all share a few user interface features.
-I'm in the main screen here, and this is going to be the same across all the apps.
+I'm gonna tap to get into word here.
+Before I dive into some of the features of each app individually, here's a general overview of how they'll work.
+Because they all share a few user interface features.
+I'm in the main screen here, and this is gonna be the same across all the apps.
 At the very top left-hand side of the screen, I can tap to access my profile.
-Here's where I can sign out, I can connect my OneDrive account to it, and I can add a service such as connecting to SharePoint, if I use it for my Office.
+Here's where I can sign out, I can connect my OneDrive account to it, and I can add a service, such as connecting to SharePoint, if I use it for my office.

-If I tap New, here's where I can see all the templates that I'm given.
+If I tap new, here's where I can see all the templates that I'm given.
 And I'll go into those a little bit more in each particular video.
-I can tap Recent to access any files I'm currently working on or anything that I've used recently.
-And finally I can tap Open, and you'll notice that my two choices are, I can pull files directly from OneDrive or directly on the iPad.
-So I'm going to tap OneDrive, and I can then go in the documents structure on OneDrive.
+I can tap recent to access any files I'm currently working on, or anything that I've used recently.
+And finally, I can tap open and you'll notice that my two choices are: I can pull files directly from OneDrive, or directly on the iPad.
+So I'm gonna tap OneDrive, and I can then go into the documents structure on OneDrive.

-I'll browse and choose a Word document.
-It's going to download and open the file, and the very first thing that you'll notice is that the ribbon is here.
-Now this is going to be the same across all the apps, PowerPoint and Excel, too.
-So you can tap on each ribbon tab, and you'll notice that you get different choices, and right away you'll notice that it works very similar to the desktop version of Word.
+I'll browse and choose a word document.
+It's gonna download and open the file, and the very first thing that you'll notice is that the ribbon is here.
+Now this is gonna be the same across all the apps.
+PowerPoint, and Excel too.
+So you can tap on each ribbon tab, and you'll notice that you get different choices.
+And right away you'll notice that it works very similar to the desktop version of word.
 So you can see that right away.
 But there's some more things that each app shares that are the same.

-The first one is, in the top left-hand side, I can tap the little document icon with the Refresh symbol on it, and that's going to bring me into the file properties.
-If I tap Properties, I can see things like when the document was created and when it was last modified.
-The two arrow buttons is Undo and Redo, if I want to undo my last action or redo it.
-If we go way over to the right-hand side of the screen, I can search for text, and I can click the person icon with a plus next to it if I want to share the file easily.
+The first one is, on the top left-hand side, I can tap the little document icon with the refresh symbol on it, and that's gonna bring me into the file properties.
+If I tap properties, I can see things like when the document was created, and when it was last modified.
+The two arrow buttons is undo, and redo.
+If I wanna undo my last action, or redo it.
+If we go way over to the right-hand side of the screen, I can search for text, and I can click the person icon with the plus next to it, if I want to share the file easily.

-For example, I can copy the link easily or I can email it.
-I can even email it directly from OneDrive as a link to it, or as an attachment in an email itself.
-Finally, to get back to that main screen where I can open more documents or create a new one, all I have to do is tap the arrow on the very left-hand side with the circle on it.
-That's going to take me back to the main screen.
-So here is where I can tap Recent again, or New.
-So, that's a first look at the interface.
+For example, I can copy the link easily, or I can e-mail it.
+I can even e-mail it directly from OneDrive as a link to it, or as an attachment in an e-mail itself.
+Finally, to get back to that main screen where I can open more documents, or create a new one, all I have to do is tap the arrow on the very left-hand side with the circle on it.
+That's gonna take me back to the main screen.
+So here's where I can tap recent again, or new.
+So that's a first look at the interface.

-Up next, I'm going to go into more detail into each of the three apps, Word, Excel and PowerPoint, to show you just how powerful they really are.
+Up next, I'm gonna go into more detail into each of the three apps, Word, Excel, and PowerPoint to show you just how powerful they really are.